 Cathy has 15 years of experience in financial services, industrial manufacturing, and high technology businesses.
 She serves on the Board of Gateway High School, which she previously chaired, and has been actively involved with the Brown Club of Northern California and the Junior League of San Francisco.
 Cathy holds a B.A. from Brown University and an M.B.A. from Harvard Business School.
-She and her husband, Sandy, have three recent graduates from San Francisco Day School.
+She and her husband, Sandy, have three graduates from SF Day School.

 Courtney worked in international development for a decade, serving as a program officer for The Asia Foundation and consultant for the International Rice Research Institute.
 She has a B.A. in Foreign Affairs from the University of Virginia and a joint M.S. degree in Agricultural Economics and International Agricultural Development from the University of California, Davis.
 She has co-authored two English-Vietnamese dictionaries and has also translated the work of several Vietnamese authors into English.
 She is a board member of the non-profit Viet Historical Preservation Foundation, which records oral histories of Vietnamese Americans, and also serves as a mentor for the New Leader Scholarship Program.

 Building culture and education organizations is Mark’s jam.
 It all started with three summers teaching at Breakthrough Silicon Valley and Hong Kong.
 He’s now a private HR consultant and Head of People at Kingdom Supercultures.
 He has also served as VP of People at Section and Director of Business Strategy at Newsela, a differentiated reading site.
 Prior to Newsela, Mark shaped universities’ online learning strategy as an early employee at Coursera, and taught in Malaysia as a Fulbright Scholar.
 Mark received his BA (magna cum laude) in urban studies and education from the University of Pennsylvania.